Near Free Union in Greene County, Virginia — The American South (Mid-Atlantic)

 Erected by National Park Service, U.S. Department of the Interior.

 Location.
 38° 17.055′ N, 78° 39.528′ W. Marker is near Free Union, Virginia, in Greene County.
 Marker is on Skyline Drive (at milepost 77), 12 miles south of Spotswood Trail (U.S. 33), on the left when traveling south.
+Marker is at south end of Ivy Creek Overlook.
 Touch for map.
-Marker is at south end of Ivy Creek Overlook.
 Marker is in this post office area: Free Union VA 22940, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Rekindling Nature (approx. half a mile away); Shenandoah’s Deer (approx. 1˝ miles away); Skyline Drive (approx. 1˝ miles away); Nature Without Us, For Us (approx. 2˝ miles away); Appalachian Trail (approx. 3.2 miles away); Big Run Watershed (approx. 3.3 miles away); Civilian Conservation Corps (approx. 4.7 miles away); Port Republic (approx. 6 miles away).